SyedAmmadAli/SyedAmmadAli/README.md

 ### 👋 Hello, I'm Ammad Ali

 I'm a passionate front-end web developer with a knack for crafting seamless user experiences.
-Currently focused on HTML, CSS, and JavaScript, I love turning design concepts into responsive and visually appealing websites.
+Currently focused on HTML, CSS, JavaScript, Bootstrap and Jquery, I love turning design concepts into responsive and visually appealing websites.

 💻 What I Do: